cyanomiko/dcnnt-py/README.md

 * Configuration overrides
 * Upload files from phone to desktop
 * Download files from pre-defined directories at desktop to phone
+* Open files and web URLs from phone on desktop
 * Show phone notification
 * Execute pre-defined commands on desktop